janlelis/idiosyncratic-ruby.com/source/posts/70-nothing-to-escape.html.md

 ARTICLE

-There are exactly **43** options!
+There are exactly **43** options¹!
 Here is the list, put together with some ideas from [Episode 61: Meta Escape Control](/61-meta-escape-control.html):

 -------------------|---------------------------
  Directly embedded NULL byte |  # => "\u0000"